FAQ

 What does it mean to be “fully modular”?

-The PWR-20 is fully modular, designed for factory fabrication, road transport, and quick assembly on-site, much like a LEGO kit.
-The power plant is made of dozens of standardized modules, where equipment is skid-mounted and outfitted with a set of quick assembly mechanical, structural, and electrical connectors.
+The PWR-20 is fully modular, designed for factory fabrication, road transport, and quick assembly on-site.
+The power plant is made of a few dozen standardized modules, where equipment is skid-mounted and outfitted with a set of quick assembly mechanical, structural, and electrical connectors.
 Factory manufacturing ensures quality control and eliminates in-field construction delays.
 This modular approach enables the use of standard transportation and assembly methods, ultimately reducing on-site assembly time, and expediting installation and delivery.

 What is the PWR-20’s capacity factor?